 19. The Tribunal adopts an interpretation of the purpose and scope of the ICC arbitration clause which requires examination for its consistency with the Tribunal's power to determine its own jurisdiction.
 There is of course room for discussion.
 A question may be asked in particular on the distinction the Award makes, if not explicitly, between disputes arising "exclusively" from the Management Contract and, to use the Tribunal's words (p.
-22), disputes that, "flowing from Klöckner's performance, non-performance, or deficient performance of the technical and commercial management of SOCAME were subject to this clause by virtue of the combined effect of Articles 9 and 22 of the Protocol of Agreement..."
+22), disputes that, "flowing from Klöckner's performance, non-performance, or deficient performance of the technical and commercial management of SOCAME were subject to the ICSID clause from the start-up of the factory and remain subject to this clause by virtue of the combined effect of Articles 9 and 22 of the Protocol of Agreement..."

-- 20. According to the Applicant for annulment (p.
+20. According to the Application for Annulment (p.
 6 et seq.), the Tribunal could not, as it had done, declare itself incompetent with regard to the Management Contract and at the same time assert its jurisdiction with respect to Klöckner's management of the factory "by virtue of the combined effect of Articles 9 and 22 of the Protocol of Agreement."
 (Award, p.
+22)

-22) - 21.
-Therefore, it should first be determined whether the Tribunal assumed jurisdiction to "hear and determine the rights and obligations of the parties which constituted the raison d'être" of the Management Contract (Application, p.
+21. Therefore, it should first be determined whether the Tribunal assumed jurisdiction to "hear and determine the rights and obligations of the parties which constituted the raison d'être" of the Management Contract (Application, p.
 7), or whether it "examined the allegedly deficient nature of Klöckner's management of SOCAME" (Application, p.
 7, para.
 2) and, in so doing, "necessarily applied the provisions of the Management Contract."